quicbit-js/qb-json-tokv/readme.md

 # API

-## tokenize (src, callback, opt)
+## tokenize (src, opt, callback)

 Tokenize the given source array or buffer, sending all results to the given callback function. (the process can be controlled/stopped via the function return value)

-    src        A UTF-8 encoded array containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
+    src        A UTF-8 encoded buffer or array containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
 IOW, it doesn't have to be a {...} object.
+               The values may also be a comma-separated list such as  '"abc", 37, 42.8, "hi"'

+    opt
+        off         offset into src to start processing lim         limit in src to stop processing init        (object) if provided, parse state will be initialized to these values to continue parsing. src         if a key or value was truncated, this will hold the truncated portion state0      integer holding context, position, and type (key or value). the section below has examples stack       array of '[' or '{' ascii codes (91 and 123) representing parse depth

     callback   A function called for each token encountered.

         src         the buffer being parsed